Skip to main content

 # MariaDB: scheduled PhysicalBackup

-kubectl get physicalbackup -n my-project
+kubectl get physicalbackup -n acme-production

 Take an on-demand backup